 Check-in at our picking station prior to entering the fields.

 Pre-pay for PYO fruit.
 Only containers provided by the orchard will be permitted for picking.
+At least one container for every 2-3 people in your group must be purchased.

 No personal bags—ex. backpacks, purses, diaper bags—are permitted in the fields.